ReAct Sub Agent

 Key Differences Between General-Purpose and Task-Specific ReAct Sub Agents

-Category | General-Purpose | Task-Specific |
+| Category | General-Purpose | Task-Specific |

-Purpose | Open-ended exploratory conversations where the agent determines when it is done | Goal-oriented tasks that need to fill specific slots with values |
+| Purpose | Open-ended exploratory conversations where the agent determines when it is done | Goal-oriented tasks that need to fill specific slots with values |

-Completion | Requires calling a task_completed tool to finish its execution loop | Automatically completes when exit conditions are met |
+| Completion | Requires calling a task_completed tool to finish its execution loop | Automatically completes when exit conditions are met |

-Exit Conditions | Explicit signaling of completion via the task_completed tool | Completion determined by evaluating the exit_if conditions |
+| Exit Conditions | Explicit signaling of completion via the task_completed tool | Completion determined by evaluating the exit_if conditions |

-Built-in Slot Tools | No automatic slot-setting tools | Automatically gets set_slot_<slot_name> tools for each slot mentioned in the exit conditions |
+| Built-in Slot Tools | No automatic slot-setting tools | Automatically gets set_slot_<slot_name> tools for each slot mentioned in the exit conditions |

-Final Response | Sends a final response to the user via the task_completed tool | Completes silently without sending a response, allowing the flow to continue to the next step |
+| Final response | The model sends agent message (short closing follow-up to the user’s last message) in the same turn as a task_completed tool call; the tool has no parameters and only signals that the run is done | Completes silently without sending a response, allowing the flow to continue to the next step |